 Astounding Features of Canvas LMS

 One of the best things about Canvas is its astounding list of features that no other LMS offers.
 We will review each feature in detail.
-To better understand the functionality, we have divided the features list in three parts.
+To better understand the functionality, we have divided the features list into three parts.
 These are:

 - Gather and organize learning